 Ihar was originally remanded after a wave of repression by the Belarus state in the run up to presidential elections on the 19th of December.
 More info at: http://www.avtonom.org/en/node/14931

-Ihar Alinevich received a sentence of 8 years 'hard regime' (restricted allowances for visits, mail, and packages and other "privileges"); Mikalaj Dziadok received 4.5 years 'hard regime' and Aliaksandr Frantskievich was sentenced to 3 years 'hard regime' [has since been released].
-Maxim Vetkin was given a 4 year sentence in a low-security prison and Yevgeni Silivonchik was sentenced to 1.5 years in open regime prison after cooperating with the investigation and giving testimony against his co-defendants.
+Ihar Alinevich received a sentence of eight years of 'hard regime' (restricted allowances for visits, mail, and packages and other "privileges"); Mikalaj Dziadok received 4.5 years of 'hard regime' and Aliaksandr Frantskievich was sentenced to three years 'hard regime' [has since been released].
+Maxim Vetkin was given a four year sentence in a low-security prison, and Yevgeni Silivonchik was sentenced to 1.5 years in open regime prison after cooperating with the investigation and giving testimony against his co-defendants.

 Ilar was released on August 22, 2015 on the ground of pardon by president Lukashenko.